 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Carl Zeiss C Biogon T2,8/35 ZM weighs 200g, which means it is 40g (16%) lighter than the Carl Zeiss Biogon T2/35 ZM which has a weight of 240g.

 Lens Mounts

-Both Carl Zeiss C Biogon T2,8/35 ZM and Carl Zeiss Biogon T2/35 ZM has the same Leica M lens mount.
-Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11, Leica M10 and Leica M Typ 262.
+Both the Carl Zeiss C Biogon T2,8/35 ZM and the Carl Zeiss Biogon T2/35 ZM has the same Leica M lens mount.
+Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11 Monochrome, Leica M11 and Leica M10.

 Focal Range